 Crum, J. R., G. P. Robertson, and F. Nurenberger.
 1990.
 Long-term climate trends and agricultural productivity in Southwestern Michigan.
-Pages 53-58 in Climate variability and ecosystem response.
-U.S. Department of Agriculture, U.S. Forest Service, Southeastern Forest Experiment Station , Asheville, North Carolina, USA.
+Pages 53-58 in U.S. Department of Agriculture, U.S. Forest Service, Southeastern Forest Experiment Station, Asheville, North Carolina, USA.

 Long-term meteorological data (1888-1988) were obtained for the Kalamazoo weather station to describe the precipitation and temperature patterns for the last 100 years in the area surrounding the W.K.
 Kellogg Biological Station’s Long Term Ecological Research site.
 Also, corn (Zea mays) yield data were obtained from the Michigan Department of Agriculture to examine relationships between the amount and timing of precipitation and harvested corn yield for the period 1945-1985 for Kalamazoo County, Michigan.